tomzx/blog.tomrochette.com-content/agi/learning/article.md

 # Learning from example
 * NN is often "blamed" for requiring a lot of data
 * How long does it take for a child unfamiliar with some experience such as what a dog/cat is before they can recognize one?
 Can a child that has never seen the real animal (only has seen them in children books) extrapolate and recognize one when they see one for the first time?

+# Learning according to reinforcement learning
+* Greedy policy
+* Some form of exploration to prevent being blind to better alternatives

+# Learning from books and videos
+## Objectives
+* Determine and extract important information

+## Books
+* Read a chapter
+* Write a short summary of what was discussed in the chapter

+## Videos
+* View the video
+* Write a short summary of what was discussed in the video

+# How do I learn?
+* Read theory
+* Observe examples
+* Experiment
+* Write questions and answer them
+* Organize my understanding

 # See also